Jacoby Brissett

 Jacoby JaJuan Brissett (born December 11, 1992) is an American professional football quarterback for the Arizona Cardinals of the National Football League (NFL).
-Following a stint with the Florida Gators, he played college football for the NC State Wolfpack and was selected by the New England Patriots in the third round of the 2016 NFL draft.
-Brissett was traded to the Indianapolis Colts after his rookie season, where he was their primary starter in 2017 and 2019.
+Following a stint with the Florida Gators, he played college football for the NC State Wolfpack.
+He was selected in the third round of the 2016 NFL draft by the New England Patriots and was a member of the team that won Super Bowl LI.
+Brissett was traded after his rookie season to the Indianapolis Colts, where he was their primary starter in 2017 and 2019.
 He spent his next four seasons alternating as the starter and backup with the Miami Dolphins, Cleveland Browns, Washington Commanders, and Patriots before joining the Cardinals in 2025.

 Early life

 Brissett was born on December 11, 1992, in West Palm Beach, Florida.
 (Note: Several profiles incorrectly list his year of birth as 1993.)
 He later attended William T. Dwyer High School in Palm Beach Gardens, Florida.
 Rivals.com ranked him as a four-star recruit and the third best dual-threat quarterback of his class.
 He committed to play college football at the University of Florida in February 2011.